Link Floer Homology and a Hofer Pseudometric on Braids: Proof of Theorem

 \section{Proof of Theorem \ref{thm:qmorph}}

 The proof of the main result builds upon a generalisation of the (Lagrangian Control) property of the spectral invariants arising from Link Floer theory constructed in \cite{Cghmss21} and described in Section \ref{section:descrTheory}.
-The strategy goes as follows: using a continuity property of the action when we look at a diffeomorphism fixing the lagrangian link, we prove that the spectrum is a point, and then that embedding the disc into spheres of different areas gives a uniform translation of the spectrum.
-We end the proof finding a relation between the shift in the spectrum and the linking of the braid type defined by the diffeomorphism. \begin{lem} Assume $H\in\scc^\infty(\sphere^2\times[0, 1]; \R)$ and that $\underline{L}$ is a monotone Lagrangian link on $\sphere^2$.
-Then if $\phi^1_H(\underline{L})=\underline{L}$ we find $Spec(H:\underline{L})=\alpha+\lambda\Z$, where $\alpha\in\R$, $\lambda=2\eta(k_j-1)+A_j$. \end{lem} \begin{proof} By hypothesis $Sym^k(\phi)(Sym^k(\underline{L}))=Sym^k(\underline{L})$, and using the homotopy long exact sequence one sees that $\pi_1(X, Sym^k(\underline{L}))=0$: the two conditions taken together imply that all points of the lagrangian link are generators of the Floer complex.
-Since $\Sym^k(\underline{L})$ is connected and the spectrum is totally disconnected, if the action is continuous as a function of the points in the lagrangian link then it is necessarily constant.
+The strategy goes as follows.
+Using a continuity property of the action when we look at a diffeomorphism fixing the Lagrangian link, we prove that the spectrum is a point, and then that embedding the disc into spheres of different areas gives a uniform translation of the spectrum.
+We end the proof finding a relation between the shift in the spectrum and the linking of the braid type defined by the diffeomorphism.

+Since the Hamiltonian diffeomorphisms we are lead to work with here are degenerate with respect to the Lagrangian link, we now introduce a simple class of perturbations which we shall use to define the Floer complex.